Barium perchlorate

 Barium perchlorate is a powerful oxidizing agent, with the formula Ba(ClO4)2.
 It is used in the pyrotechnic industry.

 Barium perchlorate decomposes at 505 C.

-Structure of barium perchlorate trihydrate
+Structure

 Gallucci and Gerkin (1988) analyzed the structure of the hydrate isomer barium perchlorate trihydrate (Ba(ClO4)2*3H2O) by X-ray crystallography.
 The barium ions are coordinated by six water oxygen atoms at 2.919 Å and six perchlorate oxygens at 3.026 Å in a distorted icosahedral arrangement.
 The perchlorate fails by a narrow margin to have regular tetrahedral geometry, and has an average Cl-O bond length of 1.433 Å. The space-group assignment of the structure was resolved, with the centrosymmetric assignment of P6_{3}/m confirmed.
 Each axial perchlorate oxygen is hydrogen bonded to three water molecules and each trigonal oxygen is hydrogen bonded to two water molecules.
 This interaction is the reason that the perchlorate fails to be tetrahedral.
 Gallucci and Gerkin surmised that the water molecule H atoms lie in the plane at z = 1/4 and 3/4.